 Every representation $D:\G\longrightarrow GL_m(\KK)$ of $\mathcal G$ over an extension field $\mathbb K$ of $\mathbb F$ induces a representation of the group algebra $\mathbb F[\mathcal G]$, which we denote again by $D$

-Here $\M_m(\KK)$ is the ring of $m\times m$ matrices with entries in $\KK$.
-In particular a regular representation of $\G$ induces a representation of $\FF[\G]$ over $\mathbb F$.
+Here, $\M_m(\KK)$ is the ring of $m\times m$ matrices with entries in $\KK$.
+In particular, a regular representation of $\G$ induces a representation of $\FF[\G]$ over $\mathbb F$.

+An application to group codes will be considerd.
+A group code of length $n$ is a linear code, which is the image of an ideal $I\subseteq\FF[\G]$ via an isomorphism $\phi:\FF[\G]\rightarrow\FF^n$.
+In other words, an ideal of $\FF[\G]$ is a group code in $\FF^n$, for a given choice of a basis of $\FF[\G]$.
+Denote by $C=\phi(I)$ the group code corresponding to the ideal $I$, then $C$ is an $[n,k]$-code, where $k=\dim_{\FF} I$ (see~\cite{pless} for details).
+In this context, the computation of the dimension of $I$ is one of the central problems.

-The main results of the paper are contained in Section~\ref{main}: In Proposition~\ref{theorem1} we relate the dimension of a proper left/right ideal $I\subset\FF[\G]$ to the rank of a matrix constructed using a regular right/left representation of $\G$.
-In Proposition~\ref{id_gen} and Theorem~\ref{corol} we discuss how to compute an idempotent generator of a given left/right ideal and show that the dimension of the left/right ideal that it generates can be obtained from the characteristic polynomial of the matrix from Proposition~\ref{theorem1}.
-In Corollary~\ref{charpoly} we reduce the computation of the dimension of a principal left/right ideal to the computation of a characteristic polynomial, even in the case when the ideal is not generated by an idempotent.
-In Section~\ref{exs} we discuss the applications to coding theory and present some examples.
+The main results of the paper are contained in Section~\ref{main}: Proposition~\ref{theorem1} relates the dimension of a proper left/right ideal $I\subset\FF[\G]$ to the rank of a matrix constructed using a regular right/left representation of $\G$.
+Proposition~\ref{id_gen} and Theorem~\ref{corol} discuss how to compute an idempotent generator of a given left/right ideal, and show that the dimension of the left/right ideal that it generates can be obtained from the characteristic polynomial of the matrix from Proposition~\ref{theorem1}.
+Corollary~\ref{charpoly} reduces the computation of the dimension of a principal left/right ideal to the computation of a characteristic polynomial, even in the case when the ideal is not generated by an idempotent.
+Section~\ref{exs} discusses the applications to coding theory and presents some examples.